samuelko123/price-alert/README.md

 <h1>Price Alert</h1>

 > [!WARNING]
-> This project is discontinued.
+> This project is not under active development.

+<p>It is hosted on https://price-alert.samuelko123.dev/.</p>

 <h2>Available Commands</h2>